kernel64bits/ha-observability/v2/README.md

 ansible-playbook -i inventory/hosts global-config.yml node-exporter.yml prometheus.yml
 ```

+NB: Do not forget to adapt the bastion public IPv4 address in ansible inventory

 # Access metrics
 Same as before, setup a SOCKS proxy and prometheus is available on http://10.0.0.20:9090